You're Under Federal Investigation, What Happens Next (And What to Do Right Now)

 Pretrial motions: Your attorney files motions to suppress evidence, dismiss charges, or limit what the government can present.
 This phase can last months.

 Plea negotiations or trial preparation: These often happen simultaneously.
-Most federal cases — around 90% — end in guilty pleas.
+Most federal cases, around 90%, end in guilty pleas (Bureau of Justice Statistics).
 But the strength of your trial preparation directly influences the quality of any plea offer.
 Before you sign anything, read how to evaluate a plea deal.
 If you're facing wire fraud specifically, our list of 15 questions for wire fraud attorneys covers what your attorney should know.

 Trial: If you go to trial, expect 1-4 weeks for a typical white collar case.
 Complex cases can last months.